hlaineka/dev-academy-2023-exercise/README.md

 The project uses one folder for frontend and backend, but they are separated.
 Backend runs with postgreSQL database operated with hasura/graphQL and accessed with Apollo from the frontend.
 More on backend can be read from READMEbackend.md.

 ### Error handling is addressed
 Backend dataqueries handle error and loading states.
+Error and loading messages are at this point printed to console.

 ### User interface is responsive and easy to use
 Responsive tables are difficult to create - the project was planned using figma to make data presentation as responsive as possible.
 The endproduct does differ from the figma plannin, but having a planning step helped me to grasp what and how I wanted to display in the application.
 The figma layout for the page can be found in https://www.figma.com/file/i2VfpJVUpLSdv9xD7nVvhY/bikeapp?node-id=12%3A201&t=3c3n3ywpxyxJJ5Sv-1